-The Elan Valley lays in the Heart Of Wales, near Rhayader, The Elan Valley which is well known for it's spectular dams and reservoirs, the estate covers 72 square miles of mainly open moorland.
+The Elan Valley (Dyffryn Elan) lies in the heart of Wales near Rhayader (Rhaeadr Gwy).
+The Elan Valley which is well known for it's spectular dams and reservoirs, the estate covers 72 square miles of mainly open moorland.

 Human activity in the Elan Valley goes back to at least 3000BC, remains of a Neoltithic chambered tomb can be seen on Beddau Folau.
 The upland areas which surround the reservoirs are scattered with Bronze Age burial cairns and standing stones.
 A Roman marching camp can be found on Esgair Perfedd.
 In Medievial times the area formed part of the Cwmdeuddwr Grange which was owned by Strata Flordia Abbey.
 A few remains can still be seen including a rabbit warren on Esgair Y Ty.
 There are still remains of the Post-Medievial times including Mines and farmsteads.